luapower/ringbuffer/ringbuffer.md

 ------------------------------------- ------------------------------------------------
 __cdata buffers__
-rb.cdatabuffer(size[, ctype]) -> cb   create a cdata buffer (default ctype is 'char') cb:push(data, len)                    add data to the tail of the buffer cb:shift(len)                         remove data from the head of the buffer cb:pop(len)                           remove data from the tail of the buffer cb:_readbytes(ptr, len)               called when removing data __value buffers__ rb.valuebuffer(size) -> vb            create a buffer of arbitrary Lua values vb:push(...)                          add values to the tail of the buffer vb:shift([count]) -> v1, ...          remove values from the head of the buffer vb:pop([count]) -> v1, ...            remove values from the tail of the buffer vb:_readvalue(val)                    called when removing values __callback-based buffers__ rb.buffer:new(size) -> b              create a buffer b:_init()                             constructor
+rb.cdatabuffer(size[, ctype]) -> cb   create a cdata buffer (default ctype is 'char') cb:push(data[, len])                  add data to the tail of the buffer cb:shift([len])                       remove data from the head of the buffer cb:pop([len])                         remove data from the tail of the buffer cb:_readdata(ptr, len)                called when removing data __value buffers__ rb.valuebuffer(size) -> vb            create a buffer of arbitrary Lua values vb:push(val)                          add a value to the tail of the buffer vb:shift() -> val                     remove a value from the head of the buffer vb:pop() -> val                       remove a value from the tail of the buffer __callback-based buffers__ rb.buffer:new(size) -> b              create a buffer b:_init()                             constructor